ahmed-khalil-hafsi/P2Predict/README.md

 # P2Predict
 P2Predict is An open-source Python program for advanced procurement price prediction.
-It employs sophisticated regression analysis techniques to provide reliable and actionable insights into price trends, aiding in strategic decision-making in procurement.
+It employs sophisticated machine learning techniques to provide reliable and actionable insights into price trends, aiding in strategic decision-making in procurement.
 The project is in active development.
 Contributions are welcome!

 ## Features